 Distinction (5-Star Rating in all aspects)

-This section is where you get creative.
-Whether you simply list out your skills or elaborate on each one briefly, it’s completely your call.
+This section is where you get creative in highlighting how you can satisfy grant proposals and get grant funding.
+Whether you list out your skills or elaborate on each one briefly, it's your call.

-Here, you are basically telling nonprofit organizations about your personality and extra skills that can prove useful for the organization.
-Think of this section as the tiebreaker, should anyone with a resume as strong as yours walk in.
+Here, you are telling nonprofit organizations about your personality and skills that can be helpful for the organization.
+Think of this section as the tiebreaker, should anyone with a grant writer resume as strong as yours walk in.

-It’s recommended that you mix soft and hard skills here to help your resume stand out.
+Mix soft and hard skills here to help your grant writer resume stand out.
 If there is any job-specific skill, mention it here.

 - Microsoft Office

 - Problem-solving ability

 - Effective time management and ability to meet deadlines.